mergado/docs/_posts/2023-10-11-rules-and-queries.md

 * `project_id` - ID of the project.
 Changes in products by application rule are applied to this project.
 * `runtime_format` - Name of the format in which the products are represented when this rule is applied.
+* `rule_id` - ID of rule that will be applied on specified project.
 * `apply_settings` - Settings of application rule.
     + `app_full_name` - Name of application that rule belongs to.
     + `app_rule_type` - ID of rule specified in [Mergado Developers](https://app.mergado.com/developres/) center.